Traditions > Holidays > Lent

 Lent

-In Norka, as with all the Volga German colonies, there were no public weddings and no parties during the solemn season of Lent.
+In Norka, as with all the Volga German colonies, there were no public weddings or parties during the solemn season of Lent.
 Every Friday during Lent was a day of fasting.
 This was especially the case on Karfreitag (Good Friday).
-On Good Friday the older people did not eat and or drink anything.
+On Good Friday, the older people did not eat or drink anything.
 Fasting was also a part of the preparation each time a person received the Lord’s Supper (the Holy Communion).

-In Norka, as with all the Volga German colonies, there were no public weddings and no parties during the solemn season of Lent.
+In Norka, as with all the Volga German colonies, there were no public weddings or parties during the solemn season of Lent.
 Every Friday during Lent was a day of fasting.
 This was especially the case on Karfreitag (Good Friday).
-On Good Friday the older people did not eat and or drink anything.
+On Good Friday, the older people did not eat or drink anything.
 Fasting was also a part of the preparation each time a person received the Lord’s Supper (the Holy Communion).

 Source